backstage/backstage/docs/frontend-system/building-plugins/04-built-in-data-refs.md

 | :-----------------: | :-----------: |
 | `core.reactElement` | `JSX.Element` |

 The `reactElement` data reference can be used for defining the extension input/output of React elements.
-Example usage could be something linke this:
+Example usage could be something like this:

 ```tsx
 import {